 Enrollment: Residents of university housing must be enrolled students attending classes with a minimum enrollment of 2.0 units per semester.
 Residents who fall below the 2.0 unit requirement must request special permission from Residence Life to remain in a university-owned facility in order to avoid a violation of this contract.

-Meal Plans: Students who live in the Residence Halls, Union Avenue housing, and Langlow House are required to purchase a meal plan each semester.
+Meal Plans: Students who live in the Residence Halls, Union Avenue (Greek) housing, and Langlow House are required to purchase a meal plan each semester.
 Students living in residential houses may choose to purchase a meal plan on a voluntary basis.

 Requests for Residential Policy Exemption & Housing Contract Appeals